3D-e-Chem/kripodb/docs/incremental-update.rst

     mv out.fp.gz out.$(date +%Y%U).fp.gz

     # Add new similarities to existing similarities file
-    kripodb similarities merge ../current/similarities.h5 similarities.new__existing.h5 similarities.new__new.h5 similarities.h5
+    kripodb similarities merge ../current/similarities.h5 similarities.new__existing.h5 similarities.new__new.h5 similarities.h5 && \
+    rm similarities.new__existing.h5 similarities.new__new.h5
     EOF

 To prevent duplicates similarities of a chunk against itself should ignore the upper triangle.

-.. todo:: Don't fpneigh run sequentially but submit to batch queue system and run in parallel

 7. Convert pairs file into dense similarity matrix
 --------------------------------------------------

 .. note:: Converting the pairs file into a dense matrix goes quicker with more memory.

+    The frame size (-f) should be as big as possible, 100000000 requires 6Gb RAM.

 The following commands converts the pairs into a compressed dense matrix::

     kripodb similarities freeze -f 400000000 similarities.h5 similarities.frozen.h5
-    ptrepack --complevel 6 --complib blosc:zlib similarities.frozen.h5 similarities.packedfrozen.h5
+    ptrepack --complevel 6 --complib blosc:zlib similarities.frozen.h5 similarities.packedfrozen.h5 && rm similarities.frozen.h5
-    rm similarities.frozen.h5

-The frame size should be as big as possible, 100000000 requires 6Gb RAM.

 The output of this step is ready used to find similar fragments, using either the webservice with the `kripodb serve` command or with the `kripodb similarities similar` command directly.